SERIOUS INFUSION REACTIONS, CAPILLARY LEAK SYNDROME AND LOSS OF VISUAL ACUITY.

 Thyroid conditions: hyperthyroidism, thyroiditis, thyrotoxicosis, and hypothyroidism.

 No formal drug-drug interaction studies have been conducted with Ontak.

 Included as part of the PRECAUTIONS section.

 Infusion reactions, defined as symptoms occurring within 24 hours of infusion and resolving within 48 hours of the last infusion in that course, were reported in 70.5% (165/234) of Ontak-treated patients across 3 clinical studies utilizing the approved doses and schedule.
 Serious infusion reactions were reported in 8.1% (19/234) of Ontak-treated patients.
 There have been post-marketing reports of infusion reactions resulting in death.

 Resuscitative equipment should be available during Ontak administration.
-Immediately stop and permanently discontinue Ontak for serious infusion reactions.
+Immediately stop and permanently discontinue Ontak for Grade 3 or higher infusion reactions.